baskargroup/flowbench-tools/DownSampling/README.md

 The primary purpose of this script is to:
 1. Load data from a PVTU file.
-2. Resample the data into a specified image format.
+2. Resample the data into a specified resolution.
+Choose 128x128x128
 3. Extract specific fields from the resampled data.
 4. Combine these fields into a single array.
 5. Save the combined array in NPZ format for easy loading and use in Python.